We are proud to work alongside a network of partners who share our commitment to safer, smarter maritime operations.

 In June 2023, MWI was awarded the Octo’Pousse IFREMER Innovation Challenge, securing a €250k investment to support its R&D programme.

-This marked the start of an 18-month collaboration involving two IFREMER laboratories:
+This marked the start of an 18-month collaboration.

 IFREMER is both a research partner and a key investor in Marine Weather Intelligence.